Home » English » Pronouns, Types, Rules & Examples

 9. Whenever any pronoun functions as an object of the main verb or a preposition, it is in the objective case.

-Ex.- It is for he to consider.
+Ex.- It is for him to consider.
 (Incorrect)

 It is for him to consider.
 (Correct)